selevit/txmaker/README.md

 }'
 ```

-Will be returned a raw unsigned transaction's hex and a list of used inputs.
+A raw unsigned transaction's hex and a list of used inputs will be returned.

 **Development**